thibaultlaurens/tech-notes/books/grokking-algorithms.md

 ```

 {% hint style="info" %}
-Note: another simple sort algorithm is **insertion sort**.
+Another simple sort algorithm is **insertion sort**.
 Insertion sort works by taking elements from the list one by one and inserting them in their correct position into **a new** sorted list.
 Insertion sort is generally faster than selection sort due to fewer comparisons and good performance on almost-sorted data, and thus is preferred in practice.
 But, selection sort uses fewer writes, and thus is used when write performance is a limiting factor.
 {% endhint %}

 ## 3. Recursion